Change Password

 Edges are inserted using path patterns where the edge pattern has node patterns on both sides and must include a direction to indicate its source and destination nodes.
 Each edge pattern consists of:

-• Property specification (Optional): Assign values to the edge’s properties.
+• Property specification (Optional): Provides property values.
 Note that:

-• Edge _uuid values are always generated by the system and cannot be manually assigned.
+• _uuid is always generated by the system and cannot be manually assigned.

-• Edge _from, _to, _from_uuid, and _to_uuid values are automatically derived from the specified source and destination nodes.
+• _from, _to, _from_uuid, and _to_uuid values are derived from the specified source and destination nodes.
 They cannot be manually assigned.

 When inserting edges, you either connect them to existing nodes in the graph or insert the source and destination nodes along with the edges.